ricardo-devis-agullo/io-ts-schema/README.md

 ## Why?

 You could take your types and use them on [Fastify](https://github.com/fastify/fastify) for [validation](https://www.fastify.io/docs/latest/Validation-and-Serialization/).
+This is useful if you have already iots types in your system and/or don't want to have a build step to generate interfaces from the JSON schemas.

 ## Notes